 Why should children be vaccinated?

 - Children can still be infected with COVID-19, get severely sick from it, and spread it to others.
-Widespread vaccination is a critical tool to help stop the pandemic.
+COVID infection was one of the top 10 leading causes of death for kids in the U.S. Widespread vaccination is a critical tool to help stop the pandemic.
 Getting vaccinated will help children protect their family and community, as well as get back to the things they have missed: in-person school, playing with friends, and participating in sports activities.

 - Yes.
 The FDA and CDC have carefully reviewed the clinical trials with over 3,000 kids for the Pfizer’s COVID vaccine, and it has been proven to be safe and effective for children 12 and older.
 Serious side effects were rare.
 The vaccine goes through the same testing and clinical trials as all vaccines and no serious safety concerns have been identified.
 COVID-19 vaccines have undergone—and continue to undergo—the most intensive safety monitoring in U.S. history.